screetsec/Sudomy/README.md

-  -rS, --resolver	 Convert domain lists to resolved IP lists without duplicates -sC, --status-code     Get status codes, response from domain list -nT, --nmap-top	 Port scanning with top-ports using nmap from domain list -sS, --screenshot	 Screenshots a list of website -nP, --no-passive	 Do not perform passive subdomain enumeration
+  -rS, --resolver	 Convert domain lists to resolved IP lists without duplicates -sC, --status-code     Get status codes, response from domain list -nT, --nmap-top	 Port scanning with top-ports using nmap from domain list -aI, --apps-identifier Identify technologies on websites from domain list -sS, --screenshot	 Screenshots a list of website -nP, --no-passive	 Do not perform passive subdomain enumeration
        --no-probe	 Do not perform httprobe